-In an effort to decrease the cost of replacing all the teeth in a dental arch, the all on 4 technique has been developed.
+In an effort to decrease the cost of replacing all the teeth in a dental arch, the All-on-4 technique has been developed.
 By angling the implants up to 30 degrees in a front-back direction, it spreads them out, allowing a more even distribution of bite forces on just 4 implants.
-In some cases it allows the elimination of bone grafting procedures.
+In some cases, it allows the elimination of bone grafting procedures.

-With all-on-4, the 4 implants per arch are placed.
+With All-on-4, 4 implants per arch are placed.
 A temporary prosthesis is usually fashioned from a denture to fit on the implants, and 3-6 months later you get a final set of teeth.
 The teeth typically do not extend much further back than a second premolar, to prevent cantilever forces on the prosthesis, which could break it.

 An additional compromise is the prosthesis typically has less teeth, maybe 10 per arch instead of 12-14.
 This is one of the ways to improve longevity — by decreasing the span of teeth.

 The All-on-4 technique also can help eliminate bone grafting, and is termed a graft-less solution.
 This may provide cost savings.
 In summary, the All-on-4 is an alternative solution to provide a beautiful set of teeth, for a reasonable costs.
 The downside is a couple of teeth short per arch, and a risk of decreased long-term success.